6 Bedroom Home in Burlington - $1,250,000

-Spectacular Luxury Waterfront Home at Lake MacKintosh-Inverness Neighborhood.
+Luxury Waterfront Home at Lake MacKintosh Neighborhood.
 Natural Light and Lake Views do not Disappoint.
-Attention to Detail is Revealed in Every Room w/Crown Molding & Hardwood Floors throughout the main level.
-Elegant Formal Dining Room off of the Entry.
+Attention to Detail is Revealed in Every Room w/Crown Molding & Hardwood Floors throughout main level.
+Elegant Formal Dining Room.
 Quality Craftsmanship in the Living Room w/Built-Ins and French Doors.
-Main floor has an In-Law Suite, Office/Library, Keeping Room, Breakfast Nook, & Open Concept DREAM Kitchen w/Custom Cabinetry, Granite Countertops, Custom Backsplash & GE SS appliances, and 2 Pantries.
-2nd Floor Owners Suite w/Cozy Sitting Room/ Office, Double Trey Ceilings.
-His & Her Closets & Bathrooms & Custom Bookshelves.
-3 Addl Bedrooms on the 2nd level w/One having it's own En suite.
-Fin Bsmt includes a Game Room, Media Room, 6th Bedroom, Bathroom, Kitchenette, Storage, and Mechanicals Room.
-Serene Outdoor Living w/Screened-In Porch, 2 Sun Decks & Patio.
-Community Amenities w/Pool, Clubhouse/Fitness Center.
+Main floor has an In-Law Suite, Chefs Kitchen, 2nd Floor Master w/ His & Her Closets & Bathrooms.
+Entertainers Game Room, Media Room, & Kitchenette in the walk-out basement.
+Too many amenities to share

 6 Bedroom Home in Burlington - $1,250,000